DavisTownsend/Cryfolio/README.md

 ![alt text](https://github.com/DavisTownsend/Cryfolio/blob/master/images/jupyter_run_all.PNG)

 Once the code is done running, you can scroll about half way to the detailed summary of holdings and from there down are the outputs listed in Features.

+### Restarting the notebook
+Important Note: When you close out of a session (use control + C in docker to close the notebook session) nothing is saved, so don't make changes to the jupyter notebook expecting them to persist

+If you want to re-run the notebook later, as long as you still have to image you just need to re-run the docker run command:

+`docker run -i -t -p 8888:8888 <your image name here> /bin/bash -c "/opt/conda/bin/conda install jupyter -y --quiet && /opt/conda/bin/jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser --allow-root"`

+and do the same steps as before where you copy/paste the url into the browser to run the notebook